KCO177/stravaProject/README.md

-Small Strava api for calculation zour calory consumption and CO2 save during cycling to your job On of the main reason of this app is my learnig path to manage OAuths accesses
+Small Strava api for calculation your calory consumption and CO2 save during cycling to your job On of the main reason of this app is my learnig path to manage OAuths accesses and test better architecture of the project with domain driven design.